About arc42

 Model Layer (Database & Data Access Layer)

-• Uses Mongoose ORM to interact with the MongoDB database.
+Uses Mongoose ORM to interact with MongoDB.
+Defines schemas and performs all database operations.

 • Backend & Service Layer: Internal function calls.